Webhooks

 const cancelledPayment = event.data.object;

-console.log('Checkout cancelled:', cancelledPayment.id);
+console.log('Payment cancelled:', cancelledPayment.id);

-await releaseHeldInventory(cancelledPayment.metadata?.order_id);
+await releaseHeldInventory(cancelledPayment.id);

 break;